“The Art of Being Bilingual”

 By: Ellie Burgueño

-Being bilingual is much more than just speaking two languages fluently.
-Being bilingual is understanding two cultures, two countries, two communities and being involved in the process.
+Being bilingual encompasses more than mere fluency in two languages; it involves grasping two cultures, two nations, two communities, and actively participating in the process.
 Being bilingual is an art.

-However, before feeling ashamed, we all must take into account certain factors, such as: a) having an accent does not mean that one is stupid or incapable, it represents the mastery of another language. b) Spanish speaking does not mean that you will be identified as a person of humble origin, as many believe, although Mexico is still a developing country, has a significant economic activity and very outstanding people in society. c) Economic studies in the United States and Mexico, report that bilingual people are much more competitive and have a better salary compared to those who speak only one language. d) Spanish is the second mother tongue in the world by the number of speakers, only behind Mandarin Chinese. e) Being bilingual expands your network of contacts and makes you a bicultural person.
-This, to mention just a few benefits of being bilingual.
+However, before succumbing to shame, certain factors must be considered: a) having an accent doesn’t equate to inferiority; it signifies mastery of another language. b) Speaking Spanish doesn’t categorize you as being from a humble background, as many may believe.
+Mexico, for instance, despite being a developing country, boasts significant economic activity and numerous accomplished individuals. c) Economic studies from the United States and Mexico reveal that bilingual individuals are more competitive and enjoy higher salaries compared to monolingual counterparts. d) Spanish ranks second in the world by the number of native speakers, only trailing Mandarin Chinese. e) Being bilingual expands your network and cultivates a bicultural identity.
+These are just a few benefits of bilingualism.

-Being bilingual should not be the exception but the rule for everyone, and mastering two languages is not a source of shame but rather an art and a great source of pride.
+Being bilingual should not be an exception; it should be the norm for everyone.
+Mastering two languages is not a cause for shame; rather, it is an art and a profound source of pride.